 3) In the end, after you have detoxed your armpits, you will be happy to have chosen the natural and clean way instead of the cheap and conventional way.

-The question was: How can I detox my armpits?
+The question was: How can I detox my underarms?
 Let’s make a quick review.

 First of all, consider the importance of sweating in your life.
 Why your body sweats and what that is good for.